Lane Closures Expected Along Busy Roadway In Area

 Officials said Orange County motorists should expect one lane to close on I-84 eastbound and westbound between Exit 4 (Mountain Road) in Greenville and Exit 39 (US Route 9W) in Newburgh.

-The lane closure will take place between 10 a.m. and 2 p.m. each day.
+The lane closure will take place between 10 a.m. and 2 p.m. each day, weather permitting.

 Officials said motorists in Dutchess and Putnam counties should plan for a lane to close on both the eastbound and westbound sides between Exit 50 (Lime Kiln Road) in East Fishkill and Exit 68 (Interstate 684) in Southeast.

-That closure will take place between 9 a.m. and 3 p.m. each day.
+That closure will take place between 9 a.m. and 3 p.m. each day, weather permitting.